 Make sure you engage a registered builder when you want this type of building work carried out.
 This will ensure your project is completed by someone with the necessary qualifications and expertise.
 If you engage a company to do this type of work, make sure the company is registered as a building practitioner.

-You can also check if a builder is registered online, using the VBA directory – Find a Practitioner.
+You can also check if a builder is registered by using the VBA directory, Find a Practitioner.

 What are the regulated areas of building work?

-Victoria's Building Interim Regulations 2017 define 10 categories of building practitioner:
+Victoria's Building Interim Regulations 2017 define eight categories of building practitioner: